Voracek scores in OT to give Flyers 5-4 win over Rangers

-NEW YORK (AP) — Jakub Voracek scored at 3:47 of overtime to give the Philadelphia Flyers a 5-4 win over the New York Rangers on Monday night.
+NEW YORK (AP) — Jakub Voracek scored on a breakaway at 3:47 of overtime to give the Philadelphia Flyers a 5-4 win over the New York Rangers on Monday night.

 Claude Giroux, Joel Farabee and Ivan Provorov each had a goal and an assist, and James van Riemsdyk also scored for the Flyers, who won for the third time in eight games.
-Sean Couturier and Voracek each had two assists, and Carter Hart finished with 20 saves.
+Voracek also had two assists.

+“We found a way to get it done,” Flyers coach Alain Vigneault said.
+“Every win is not easy to get.
+It’s a tough league and we found a way to get two points.”

+In the extra period, Voracek stole the puck on the left side from a flat-footed Artemi Panarin after goalie Keith Kinkaid’s soft pass up the ice.
+Voracek skated in alone and beat Kinkaid with a forehand deke for his fourth.

+“He made big saves for us,” the coach said.
+“He made some saves at the right time and hopefully it’s a step for him and a step in the right direction for our team.”

-Artemi Panarin had a goal and two assists in the Rangers’ three-goal second period, and Colin Blackwell, Julien Gauthier and Kevin Rooney also scored.
-Keith Kinkaid, starting for the second straight game, stopped 25 shots.
+Panarin had a goal and two assists in the Rangers’ three-goal second period, and Colin Blackwell, Julien Gauthier and Kevin Rooney also scored.
+Kinkaid, starting for the second straight game, stopped 25 shots.

-In the extra period, Voracek stole the puck from a flat-footed Panarin after Kinkaid’s soft pass up the ice, skated in alone and beat the goalie with a forehand deke for his fourth.
+“You always want two points under the circumstances, especially after the slow start we had,” Rangers coach David Quinn said.
+“I thought a little too sloppy, too many odd-man rushes, the breakaways obviously have to stop, better reads on our gaps, pinching.”

 The teams meet again at Madison Square Garden on Wednesday night.